zegetech/zegetech.github.io/_posts/2019-01-16-kanban-vs-scrum.md

    1. Timeboxed iterations are optional.
    2. It is event driven.
    3. New items can be added whenever capacity is available.
+   4. The direct limiting of the amount of work in progress forces teams to focus their energy on completing one piece of the puzzle at a time.

    ## Disadvantage.